 Contrary to most who have played this game, I didn't care for Auron at all as a character (more on why in a bit), but his actions at the start of the game never fail to amuse me.
 He shows up out of the blue once Sin attacks fakey-fake Zanarkand (which completely goes against the fundamental reason for Sin's existence...), spouts some cryptic nonsense, tosses Tidus a sword, then carries him away on Sin's back... only to dump him into the ocean halfway to his intended journey and make him swim/walk the rest of the way there.
 For no reason other than to be a jerk.
 It's utter nonsense in every respect, but it got a chuckle out of me.

 5. Mother fucking Jecht

-Gotta admit, it's a way better story than the shrill adventures of Blando and Incesty
+Gotta admit, it'd make a way better story than the shrill adventures of Blando and Incesty

 And now that we've done that, it's on to the bad stuff.
 I've already rambled about these in great depth elsewhere, so I'll try to keep things brief here.
 Of course, the challenge on this half of the list was limiting it to just five when there's so many more to talk about!